How do I get an ambulance to my house?

-Typically, the WFAC does NOT allow passengers to ride along with the patient.
+Typically, the WFAC does NOT allow passengers to ride along with the patient during transport to the hospital.
 This is mainly due to insurance reasons.
 There are some exceptions however, such as a parent or guardian riding with a small child.
 If we do allow you to ride to the hospital, you must ride in the front passenger seat, as it is the safest seat in the truck other than the patient stretcher.
 If you wish to go to the hospital with the patient, you need to make every effort necessary to find a way there.
-The ER does offer taxi cab vouchers for the return trip home.
+The ER does offer taxicab vouchers for the return trip home.

 I called for an ambulance, why is there a fire truck or police car here?

 WFAC works closely with the Waynesboro Fire Department and Waynesboro Police Department on some types of medical emergencies.
 Depending on certain criteria, the FD or PD may be dispatched with the WFAC to provide extra help as we staff our ambulances with two providers only at a time.

 Why did the ambulance come to my house or go to the hospital without their lights and sirens on?

 WFAC has a “priority dispatch system” which simply means that the 911 operator gathers information from the caller and based on a specific set of criteria determines if the ambulance will respond “emergent” (with lights and sirens) or “non-emergent” (without lights and sirens) This does not mean that you are any less important to us than any other patient, it is used as a safety measure, as using lights and sirens is a very dangerous procedure due to the unpredictable nature of traffic.